Can do it all

 - Taller and heavier case

-The Elite 75t have a successor, but that doesn't make these true wireless earbuds any less relevant.
+The Elite 75t may be discontinued, but if you spot them on sale, they're still relevant today.
 They retain the same qualities that put them at the head of the line in front of all others, and Jabra issued a firmware update bringing in active noise cancellation (ANC) to an impressive package that already delivers plenty for the price.

 - Great sound quality